McKinney International Art and Design Residency

 ○ Center for Integrative Photographic Studies(CIPS).
 Photography, lens-based and sensing imaging across many disciplines in the arts, humanities and sciences

-○ Mathers Museum of World Cultures.
-Collections, exhibits and programs about its anthropological collections. (closed for renovation through 2021)
+○ IU Museum of Archeology and Anthropology: Collections, exhibits and programs about its anthropological collections.

 ○ Elizabeth Sage Costume Collection.
 Historic fashion and costumes